SimaoERCPereira/Master-Thesis/README.md

 This repo contains the pdf document of my Master thesis and also some additional content that was part of my work.
-The presentation made for my PhD thesis defense is also available.
+The presentation made for my Master thesis defense is also available.